Hanchenli/Hanchenli.github.io/_pages/about.md

   - /about.html
 ---

 I am a rising third year undergraduate at University of Chicago studying Mathematics (Honors), Computer Science (Honors) and Statistics.
-My research interest lies broadly in Computer Networking, Multimedia Systems, and systems for AI.
+My research interest lies broadly in Computer Networking, Multimedia Systems, and systems for AI. <br />
+I have been fortunate to work with Prof. Junchen Jiang at University of Chicago and collaborate with Dr. Amrita Mazumdar from NVIDIA research.
+Here is my [cv]()<br />

 My current research is mainly around Large Language Model(LLM) serving.
 I am always happy to chat about LLM research or practical deployment issues!
-I have been fortunate to work with Prof. Junchen Jiang at University of Chicago and collaborate with Dr. Amrita Mazumdar from NVIDIA research.
-Here is my [cv]()

 ## Publications
 _* indicates equivalent contribution_